sthakur369/instagram-saved-library-app/README.md

 - databases
 - command-line tools

-The technical setup is optional for the people who want the easiest repeat use.
+The technical setup is only needed for the recommended one-click experience.

 ## Who is this for?